byuflowlab/Xfoil.jl/README.md

 Note that while the complex step method has been implemented in the pyXLIGHT project, it has not yet been implemented in this project.

-To compile type:

-make intel  OR
-make gfortran

-Then to install into usr/local/lib type:

-sudo make install

-The default shared library name is libxfoiljl.so.
-Note that the extension is currently set up for Unix (rather than OS).
-If using OS simply change the XFOIL_LIB variable in Makefile and src/Makefile from libxfoiljl.so to libxfoiljl.dylib.
+To build run the XFOIL library run the deps/build.jl file:

+`julia deps/build.jl`

+To rebuild, it may be necessary to delete the installed library located at deps/usr/lib

+`rm deps/usr/lib`

 The Xfoil module contains routines for loading airfoil coordinates, re-paneling, running viscous analyses, and getting boundary layer data.
 See the Julia documentation for each function for usage.

-The XfoilSweep module contains a higher level method for running an angle of attack sweep in XFOIL.
+It also contains higher level methods for running an angle of attack sweep in XFOIL.
 This method uses various methods to improve convergence.

-The XfoilGlobals module allows direct access to the Fortran global variables through a struct obtained by calling XfoilGlobals.getglobals().
+This module allows direct access to the Fortran global variables through a struct obtained by calling getglobals().
 Note that the parameters are wrapped as Julia arrays, but still refer to the Fortran allocated memory blocks.
 This allows for in-depth modification to default XFOIL parameters and access to more output variables.
 This feature was developed